 Book Summary: Limitless by Jim Kwik

 Jim Kwik teaches you how to process information faster and recall it more accurately, allowing you to realize your full potential.
-In addition, you will learn how to organize this information so that it is easily accessible when it is most needed.
+In addition, you will learn how to organize this information to be easily accessible when it is most needed.
 And once read, the information on these pages will stay with you for the rest of your life.

 Jim suffered a severe head injury when he was five years old, rendering him unable to function properly in school.
 He even thought for a while that he would never be as good as other children at learning.
 However, as a child, Jim was a fan of superheroes, and comic books helped him when traditional education was unavailable.

-Jim learned to read through comic books and hoped he would one day discover his inner superpower like his heroes.
-Jim Kwik conducts several successful seminars where he teaches people how to remember things, learn things faster, read faster, and much more.
+Jim learned to read through comic books and hoped to discover his inner superpower like his heroes someday.
+Jim Kwik holds several successful seminars, teaching people how to remember things, learn things faster, read faster, and much more.